-When a major donor is required to be identified in a mass mailing or other advertisement, the legal name of the individual or entity must be disclosed.
+When a major donor is required to be identified in a mass mailing or other advertisement, the legal name of the individual or entity as it appears on Form 461 must be disclosed.
 For example, "ABC Corporation" or "Dr. Jane Sommer," and not "Business for Growth" or "Doctors Who Care."